New Hampshire Purple Cranesbill

 Ornamental Qualities

-New Hampshire Purple Cranesbill has masses of beautiful violet flowers with white eyes at the ends of the stems from late spring to late summer | which are most effective when planted in groupings.
+New Hampshire Purple Cranesbill has masses of beautiful violet flowers with white eyes at the ends of the stems from late spring to late summer, the foliage turns a gorgeous crimson in the fall., which are most effective when planted in groupings.
 Its small deeply cut lobed palmate leaves are green in color.
-As an added bonus | the foliage turns a gorgeous crimson in the fall.
+As an added bonus

 Planting and Growing